Looking to buy a hoverboard for your kids?

-It delivers a moderate 4-6 mph top speed and a distance of about 3-6 miles on a single charge depending on the normal factors such as surface, hills and user weight.
+It delivers a moderate 6 mph top speed and a distance of about 6-7 miles on a single charge depending on the normal factors such as surface, hills and user weight.
 It has both Bluetooth speakers and some cool LED lightning on its body and wheels.

 The best part about it is that even though it is quite unique in its design, it has a very appealing price tag.
 Gone are the days where you had to pay a month’s mortgage to get a hoverboard.
-This one comes in at just about a hundred bucks which is a more than fair price I would say.
+This one comes in at just about a hundred bucks which is a more than a fair price I would say.

 Hoverstar is an up and coming brand in the hoverboard market.
 Their prices in combination with the service and quality are what makes them so popular.

-If you’re on a tight budget and don’t mind the longer recharge time then this is a solid choice for your kids.
+If you’re on a tight budget and don’t mind the long recharge time then this is a solid choice for your kids.